 How to get your hops fix without boozing.

 Straight-up hops supplements are available both in tincture and capsule form, or hops can be paired with other supplements for a multi-vitamin.
 Hops pair especially well with full-spectrum hemp oil to promote a sense of chill, since hops and hemp belong to the same plant family, Cannabaceae.
 They are thought to work synergistically together to support a more positive, relaxed mood.

 If you crave a bitter beverage without the buzz, you can also find hops in certain herbal teas and hopped-up kombuchas, or you can buy hops in dried flower form or as a powder and make your own concoctions.

 Are there any side effects I should look out for?

 Hops are generally considered safe.
-However, some people do have a hops allergy so be mindful of a runny or stuffy nose, hives, or itching following the flower.
+However, some people do have a hops allergy4 so be mindful of a runny or stuffy nose, hives, or itching following the flower.
 If you’ve avoided beer in the past for this reason, hops might be the culprit.

 If you’re trying a supplement, follow the directions on the label and start out with a small amount first before increasing if desired.
 Mild side effects of taking hops may include slight stomach discomfort.
-However, hops have been known to help manage gastrointestinal issues, as well.
+However, hops have been known to help manage gastrointestinal issues5, as well.

 The bottom line